ropensci-org/pkgreviewr/README.md

 #### See **example [here](https://github.com/annakrystalli/pkgreviewr/blob/master/inst/examples/example-review-index.Rmd).**

-Once rendered to `index.nb.html`, this report can be pushed to github for publication which needs to be pushed to github for the report
+Once rendered to `index.nb.html`, this report can be pushed to GitHub for publication which needs to be pushed to GitHub for the report

 ### `pkgreview.md`